 MA in Political Science, 2006

-I am an Assistant Professor in Political Science at Leiden University, the Netherlands.
+I am an Associate Professor in Political Science at Leiden University, the Netherlands.
 My main areas of interest include political representation, parliaments, political parties, elections, polls and voting advice applications.

-My outreach activities include polling aggregation in the Netherlands, published by the public broadcaster NOS, and Ireland.
-I am a co-founder of and contributor to the Dutch political science weblog Stuk Rood Vlees.
+My outreach activities include polling aggregation in the Netherlands, published by the public broadcaster NOS, and Ireland (together with Stefan Müller).
+I am a co-founder and co-editor of the Dutch political science weblog Stuk Rood Vlees.

 Interviews and mentions